Analysis of excited quark propagator effects on neutron charge form factor: Numerical results and discussion

 The numerical results are separated into the contributions of the ground and excited states in the quark propagator.
 As listed in Table~\ref{tab:rEn}, we may point out that the excited quark state contributions are considerably influential in the neutron charge radius, and the total result of neutron charge radius increases fourfold when the excited states are included in the quark propagator although it is still rather smaller than the experimental value~\cite{PDG:2016}.

-In Fig.~\ref{fig:GEnGround}, we present the contribution of various processes as shown in Fig.~\ref{fig:GEnFF} to the neutron charge form factor in the low energy region $Q^2\leqslant1$ GeV$^2$ attributed to the ground state in quark propagator only.
-As the results shown in Fig~\ref{fig:GEnGround}, the contributions of the SE diagrams vanish exactly since the function $F_{II0}(k)\equiv0$ in Eqs.~(\ref{eq:SEI}) and~(\ref{eq:SEII}) for the ground state quark wavefunction.
-In this case, only the MC and VC diagrams contribute to the neutron charge form factor and counteract each other.
-It is clear that the total result based on the ground state quark wavefunction in Fig.~\ref{fig:GEnGround} leads to a small but nonvanishing neutron charge form factor, which is the same as our previous finding of Ref.~\cite{Liu:2014}.
+In Fig.~\ref{fig:GEnGround}, we present the contribution of various processes as shown in Fig.~\ref{fig:GEnFF} to the $G_E^n(Q^2)$ in the low energy region $Q^2\leqslant1$ GeV$^2$ attributed to the ground state in quark propagator only.
+As the results shown in Fig~\ref{fig:GEnGround}, the contributions of the SE diagrams vanish exactly because of the vertex function of $qq\pi$ system $F_{II0}(k)\equiv0$ in Eqs.~(\ref{eq:SEI}) and~(\ref{eq:SEII}) for the ground state quark wavefunction.
+In this case, only the MC and VC diagrams contribute to the $G_E^n(Q^2)|_{Q^2=0}$ and counteract each other.
+We note that the total result based on the ground state quark wavefunction in Fig.~\ref{fig:GEnGround} leads to a small but nonvanishing $G_E^n(Q^2)$, which is the same as our previous finding of Ref.~\cite{Liu:2014}.

-Further, we show in Fig.~\ref{fig:GEnExcited} the $Q^2$-dependence of the neutron charge form factor separated into the MC, VC and SE diagrams contributions, in which the intermediate excited quark states $1p_{1/2}$, $1p_{3/2}$, $1d_{3/2}$, $1d_{5/2}$, $1f_{5/2}$, $1f_{7/2}$, $2s_{1/2}$, $2p_{1/2}$, $2p_{3/2}$ and $3s_{1/2}$ as predetermined in Fig.~\ref{fig:QWF2} are included in the quark propagator.
-It is found that the VC and SE diagrams dominate the neutron charge form factors, while the MC diagram contributes much less.
-The comparison between the results in Fig.~\ref{fig:GEnGround} and Fig.~\ref{fig:GEnExcited} indicate that the VC and SE diagrams with the excited state quark propagator contribute much more to the neutron charge form factor than the ones with the ground-state quark propagator.
+Further, we show in Fig.~\ref{fig:GEnExcited} the $Q^2$-dependence of the $G_E^n(Q^2)$ separated into the MC, VC and SE diagrams contributions, in which the intermediate excited quark states $1p_{1/2}$, $1p_{3/2}$, $1d_{3/2}$, $1d_{5/2}$, $1f_{5/2}$, $1f_{7/2}$, $2s_{1/2}$, $2p_{1/2}$, $2p_{3/2}$ and $3s_{1/2}$ as predetermined in Fig.~\ref{fig:QWF2} are included in the quark propagator.
+It is found that the VC and SE diagrams dominate the $G_E^n(Q^2)$, while the MC diagram contributes much less.
+The comparison between the results in Fig.~\ref{fig:GEnGround} and Fig.~\ref{fig:GEnExcited} indicates that the VC and SE diagrams with the excited state quark propagator contribute much more to the $G_E^n(Q^2)$ than the ones with the ground-state quark propagator.